 A study carried out by Kahn & Blair (2004) shows that email is rapidly becoming an important tool in communication.
 The survey indicates that 100% of the organizations surveyed used emails, 74% saw the tool as productive with clear benefits.
 The survey indicated that the organizations used new technologies in business communication, with 100% using the email (Kahn & Blair, 2004).
 Of the surveyed 59% used mobile messaging, 81% used wireless Personal Digital Assistants (PDAs), 71% used online discussion forums, and 51% used peer-to-peer file sharing.
 This shows that by 2004, all business used email communication as part of business communication in any business processes.
 This rapid development of the communication in the world of business has humble beginnings.
 This tool was a creation of a team of inspired individuals from technological, government, and professional forums seeking a means to share conversations and ideals.

 Emails as a tool of communication began with email marketing and commercial internet in 1969, as the U.S. Defense Department during the cold war created ARPANET (Davis & Mullen, 2011).
 ARPANET was a computer-based message system created to survive nuclear attacks.
 The design was to allow individuals to communicate with each asynchronously despite their position (Wallace, 2004).
 In the early stages, electronic communication entailed a file sharing system, where an individual would post a note in a folder for another to see.
 By the 1980s, the internet had expanded to other institutions like universities that enjoyed connected digital messaging using internet services like Usenet (Davis & Mullen, 2011).
-The messaging systems were founded on mainframes mostly found with to microprocessor chips, led to the creation of improved, faster, and efficient technologies like the laptop and personal computers.
+The messaging systems were founded on mainframes mostly found with government and major institutions.
+The evolution of information technology to microprocessor chips, led to the creation of improved, faster, and efficient technologies like the laptop and personal computers.
 As the personal computer was rapidly adopted in business, so did electronic messaging became a business communication tool following the creation of user-friendly software.

 By the late 1980s, the first electronic messaging commercial providers appeared like CompuServe and MCI, with the internet soon following (Davis & Mullen, 2011).
 This increased personal connectivity led to increased conversation in business as employees communicated over online sources like Usenet group.
 As the internet connected the globe, new and improved technologies emerged like Yahoo and Hotmail, which later were joined by Gmail.
 Businesses began using these messaging tools as their popularity increased in the world (Wallace, 2004).
 Moreover, businesses also developed their own messaging systems over their intranets using file sharing systems and company websites.
 In the last five years, electronic messaging tools from social media platforms are used for business communication, mainly for marketing.